-The continuing urbanization of the County requires that the existing suburban park system be supplemented by parks that are more suitable for the urban context and provide appropriate functions, uses, amenities, visual form, ownership, and accessibility to various users of the urban environment.
-In 2013, the Board of Supervisors adopted a policy in the Comprehensive Plan that incorporates the Park Authority's Urban Park Framework as official guidance to define urban park metrics, elements and types.
+The continuing urbanization of the County requires that the existing suburban park system be supplemented by parks that are more suitable for the urban context and appropriate functions, provide uses, amenities, visual form, ownership, and accessibility to various users of the urban environment.
+In 2013, the Board of

+Supervisors adopted a policy in the Comprehensive Plan that incorporates the Park Authority's Urban Park Framework as official guidance to define urban park metrics, elements and types.
 The Urban Park Framework policy clarifies expectations for community decision makers and developers who seek to implement changes to existing development patterns and provide for park and recreation needs in these areas.
 Prior to 2010, there were almost 90 acres of publicly owned parkland in Tysons Corner and approved development commitments to add another 8.5 park acres.
-Major development applications approved since 2010 in Tysons have included commitments to add approximately 86 acres of publicly accessible park areas in Tysons.
-Collectively, the major rezoning applications approved in Tysons since 2010 generate a need for 9.7 new athletic fields under the maximum approved development levels.
+Major development applications approved since 2010 in Tysons have included commitments to add approximately 93 acres of publicly accessible park areas in Tysons.
+Collectively, the major rezoning applications approved in Tysons since 2010 generate a need for 12 new athletic fields under the maximum approved development levels.
 The equivalent of three athletic fields have been built and currently serve Tysons area users.
 Applicants have proffered to provide for this need through dedication of land areas, construction of facilities, and/or contribution of funds to Fairfax County to be used towards land acquisition and facility development.
 The first new synthetic turf athletic fields in Tysons, located on Jones Branch Drive, have been in use since spring of 2015.
 This includes one full size rectangle field and one youth/practice rectangle field.
 Upgrades to the existing youth baseball diamond located on the property of Westgate Elementary School adjacent to Westgate Park, including synthetic turf and expanded play area to serve a dual purpose as a youth rectangle field were completed in 2016 using proffered funds from Tysons redevelopment.
 Quantum Field, a full-size synthetic turf rectangle field located in Vienna, opened to the public on June 22, 2019.
 Several smaller, urban parks have also opened to the public in Tysons in recent years.
-A new 2.3-acre park, the Park at Tysons II was dedicated through a developer proffer in March 2016.
-A 1.5-acre common green park that includes a fenced dog park and children's playground was opened to the public in 2017 in the Tysons North District and is privately owned and maintained but open to the public.
-A new one-acre park at The Boro that provides both civic plaza and common green areas for public gathering and socializing within a mixed-use environment was open to the public at the end of July 2019.
+A new 1.5-acre civic plaza, at the Boro development, near the Greensboro Metro Station was opened to the public in the last year.
+It is designed for community events and gatherings, as well as casual use and it includes a pop jet spray pad and children's play equipment.
+Boro Park is privately owned and maintained but open to the public.
+The Mile, a 38-acre consolidation in the Tysons North District, was approved in fall 2019.
+It includes over 11 acres of public park space, with a five-acre Signature Central Park and numerous small-footprint recreational facilities (playgrounds, sport courts, splash pad, dog park, outdoor fitness equipment).
+Like Boro Park, all 11 acres will be open to the public, with private maintenance.
+The five-acre signature park is to be dedicated to the Fairfax County Park Authority and the developer has committed to continue to provide maintenance of the park while under public ownership.